apnadkarni/tcl9-migrate/README.md

 # Migration tool for Tcl 9

-This software is intended to help identify changes needed for porting Tcl 8 scripts to Tcl 9.
+This software is intended to help identify changes needed for migrating Tcl 8 scripts to Tcl 9.
 It has two modes of operation:

 - a static analyzer based on Nagelfar that runs under both Tcl 8.6 and 9 logging warnings for potential incompatibilities.

 - a runtime analyzer.
 This is intended to only run under Tcl 9.
-It attempts to fix up invalid code (e.g. tilde references) at run time allowing the program to continue to run but logs warnings to stderr.
+It attempts to fix up invalid code (e.g. encodings, tilde references) at run time allowing the program to continue to run but logs warnings to stderr.

+See the **Warnings** section for the checks implemented by the tool.

 It is expected the runtime analyzer is run only after fixing the incompatibilities reported by the static analyzer.